 On April 14th 2017, your publishers marked 30 years in business as a limited company.
 Icon Publications Limited is probably the smallest ‘organisation’ producing photographic magazines you’ll find today.
 We had two owner-directors only, me (David Kilpatrick) and my wife Shirley, who was taken from us by cancer in July 2019.
-Since everything is done on one iMac 27, and that is my iMac, it’s really a one-man operation.
-I still have offices for the team of six we had twenty years ago but they are empty.
-I work from a single small room in the house while a few other rooms are full of studio clutter and thousands of stored magazines and books.
+Since everything is done on one my 2013 iMac 27 and it’s really a one-man operation with freelance help.
+The office wing of my house has now been made into an AirBnB holiday let.
+I work like so many do now.

 Our long-term clients the Master Photographers Association, who have bought a copy of Master Photography to be mailed to every member for many years, ended our relationship a week before this 30-year marker.
 Five days later I attended the funeral of our friend Colin Buck, their former chief executive who had engaged me to produce the magazine 22 years earlier.